 The morning after a rager, Namibians drink Buffalo Milk.
 Guess what it doesn't have in it?
 Buffalo milk.
-It's just clotted cream, dark rum, spiced rum, cream liqueur, and whole cream.
+It's just clotted cream (from cows), dark rum, spiced rum, cream liqueur, and whole cream.
 It sounds like drinking a cup is how you'd get a hangover in the first place.
 In addition to a belly full of booze and dairy, Buffalo Milk adds a sugar crash to the blend of bad feelings.

 3. Puerto Rico

 Supposedly, drinkers in Puerto Rico have figured out how to prevent a hangover.
 Before an evening of indulgence, they rub a slice of lemon (or lime) into the armpit of their drinking arm.
 You read that right.
 It supposedly prevents dehydration.

 - A) There's no way it works.
 Like, at all.
 There is zero science behind it.

 - B) Why just your drinking arm?
 What if you double-fist it?